DarkGhostHunter/Larapass/README.md

 By default, this package allows to re-use the same `eloquent-webauthn` driver to log in users with passwords when the credentials are not a WebAuthn JSON payload.

-Disabling the fallback will only check for WebAuthn credentials.
-To handle classic user/password scenarios, you should create a separate guard.
+Disabling the fallback will only validate the WebAuthn credentials.
+To handle classic user/password scenarios, you may create a separate guard.

 ## Attestation and Metadata statements support